 The coalition member meetings are held the second Thursday of the month at 9 am at the Church of the Nazarene, 1023 S Division St, Traverse City.
 At the monthly meetings, we share best practices and resources and coordinate joint projects like food drives.
 Meeting are open to the public.

-If you would like to download/view/print the 2018 or 2019 NW Food Coalition Highlights, please click the links below:
+If you would like to download/view/print the Northwest Food Coalition Highlights, please click the links below:

 ~ Click graphs below to view full sized ~